OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Processing

-In the following we describe on a high-level the steps to derive a Variability-Resolved Service Template from a Variable Service Template.
+In the following, we describe on a high-level the steps to derive a Variability-Resolved Service Template from a Variable Service Template.

 ### Resolve Variability

 To resolve the variability in a Variable Service Template conduct the following steps:

 1. Remove all Node Templates which are _not present_.
 1. Remove all Requirement Assignments which are _not present_.